meera/apilogicserver-react-admin-genned/README.md

 * [**Logic:**](https://github.com/valhuber/ApiLogicServer#logic) declare transactional logic using spreadsheet-like rules (multi-table derivations and constraints)
   * 40x more concise than code, extensible with standard python
 * [**UI:**](#multi-page-multi-table-application) multi-page, multi-table react-admin apps as shown below

+## Why: agile collaboration / iteration, business agility

+So, in a few seconds, you can create working projects that would otherwise require weeks or months, and then customize them.

+* **Agile:** working sofware *now* enables you to collaborate with business users over working screens, as a basis for iterations
+* **Business Agility:** this declarative approach provides remarkable competitive advantage in time to market, and responding to business change.

 # Multi-page, Multi-Table Application